apache/nifi-site/source/registry.md

 # Features

-Registry - a subproject of Apache NiF - is a complementary application that provides a central location for storage and management of shared resources across one or more instances of NiFi or MiNiFi.
+Registry - a subproject of Apache NiFi - is a complementary application that provides a central location for storage and management of shared resources across one or more instances of NiFi or MiNiFi.

 Apache NiFi Registry provides the following features: